ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 }
 ```

+These are sometimes just for convenience, as they can be easily recomputed, e.g. `num_typ` from `tn.prec`. `tn_info`s are used not just by setters and getters, but also when emitting code for various stages of procedure initialization: constants set outside of a function, function parameters, locals defined at the beginning of a function.

 `tn_info` values are typically called `node` for readability.
 The `tn_info`s are stored inside a compilation state datatype typically called `info_nodes`.
 During the compilation process, the new context is not available, and even the old context cannot be available if the backend supports shared compilation.
 A backend may for simplicity not suport shared compilation, i.e. ignore `~shared:true` and postpone compilation to the linking phase.
 Currently, the CUDA backend does the opposite, it ignores `~shared:false` and always generates relocatable kernels.
 This does not require any extra compilation flag, because the kernels refer to context (i.e. global) arrays via parameters.
 We face two cases:

 - Non-trivial `~shared:true`: `tn_info`s are by necessity generated from scratch.
 If this is the only mode the backend supports, they don't need to be stored.